 Further board members can also be co-opted for specific skills or to ensure equal opportunities as deemed appropriate by the board this includes to the role of chair.

 Eligibility to stand as a tenant representative

-Tpas is looking to recruit two new tenant representatives to its board of directors in accordance with Tpas memorandum and articles of association:-
+Tpas is looking to recruit one new tenant representative to its Board of Directors in accordance with Tpas Memorandum and Articles of Association.